 Marion is a medium-sized city located in the state of Iowa.
 With a population of 40,359 people and six constituent neighborhoods, Marion is the 14th largest community in Iowa.

-Marion is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Marion isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Marion are a mix of both white- and blue-collar jobs.
 Overall, Marion is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Marion who work in office and administrative support (12.08%), management occupations (11.80%), and sales jobs (9.87%).
+There are especially a lot of people living in Marion who work in office and administrative support (12.08%), management occupations (11.81%), and sales jobs (9.87%).

 Also of interest is that Marion has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Marion are very well educated compared to the average community in the nation: 36.63% of adults in Marion have a bachelor's degree or even advanced degree.
+The population of Marion is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.63% of adults in Marion have a bachelor's degree or even advanced degree.